I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 It was the girders above the navigation channel that failed.

-Telegram sent to railway company headquarters by the Dundee station master shortly after the accident.
+— Telegram to railway headquarters by the Dundee station master shortly after the accident

 All Lives Lost